Athena-Types/Bean/README.md

 Bean: Backward Error Analysis
 =====
-This is the artifact for `bean`, a prototype implementation of the type system and floating-point backward error analysis tool described in the paper [Bean: A Language for Backward Error Analysis](https://arxiv.org/abs/2501.14550).
+This is the artifact for Bean, a prototype implementation of the type system and floating-point backward error analysis tool described in the paper [Bean: A Language for Backward Error Analysis](https://arxiv.org/abs/2501.14550).
 It implements the algorithm given in Section 5.1.

 The examples given in Section 4 can be found under `examples/`.
 The benchmarks from Section 5.2 can be found under `benchmarks/`.